Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Memphis Performance Insights

-- The Tigers have a +75 scoring differential, topping opponents by 6.9 points per game.
-They're putting up 79.4 points per game to rank 82nd in college basketball and are allowing 72.5 per outing to rank 225th in college basketball.
+- The Tigers are outscoring opponents by 6.9 points per game with a +75 scoring differential overall.
+They put up 79.4 points per game (81st in college basketball) and give up 72.5 per contest (226th in college basketball).

-- Memphis loses the rebound battle by 1.1 boards on average. it collects 36.7 rebounds per game, which ranks 181st in college basketball, while its opponents pull down 37.8 per outing.
+- Memphis pulls down 36.7 rebounds per game (182nd in college basketball) while allowing 37.8 per contest to its opponents.
+It is outrebounded by 1.1 boards per game.

-- Memphis makes 7.9 three-pointers per game (148th in college basketball) compared to its opponents' 8.1.
-It shoots 34.1% from deep while its opponents hit 31% from long range.
+- Memphis makes 7.9 three-pointers per game (146th in college basketball), while its opponents have made 8.1 on average.

-- Memphis has committed 12.6 turnovers per game (249th in college basketball play) while forcing 13.6 (79th in college basketball).
+- Memphis forces 13.6 turnovers per game (79th in college basketball) while committing 12.6 (249th in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.